Muscular Dystrophy Coordinating Committee (MDCC)

 Additional Action Plan Resources

-Strategies to Promote Diversity in Muscular Dystrophy Research Participation
+Strategies to Promote Representative Participation in Muscular Dystrophy Research Projects

-While the prevalence of muscular dystrophies may vary by gender, race and ethnicity, researchers should design studies to ensure that research findings are applicable to all people affected by the condition being studied.
-Here we provide guidance on strategies and resources to reduce obstacles to research participation and encourage outreach to underrepresented people living with muscular dystrophies.
+While the prevalence of muscular dystrophies may vary by sex, race and ethnicity, researchers should design studies to ensure that research findings are applicable to all people affected by the condition being studied.
+Here we provide guidance on strategies and resources to reduce obstacles to research participation and encourage outreach to all people living with muscular dystrophies.

 Geographic

-• Select study sites with ample numbers and diversity of potential study participants.
+• Select study sites with ample numbers potential study participants representative of the overall population of affected individuals.

 • Select study sites that minimize the travel of study participants.